-The purpose of the Contractor Safety and Health Requirements for Primes and Subcontractors (CSHRPS) is to ensure contracted work efforts assess, identify, control, and mitigate workplace hazards.
-Hazards are identified, assessed and control measures applied by following the traditional hierarchy of control; seek through elimination, engineering controls, and/or administrative controls and the issuance of Personal Protective Equipment (PPE), ensure a safe and healthful work environment to the workforce.
+The purpose of the Contractor Safety and Health Requirements for Primes and Subcontractors (CSHRPS) is to ensure contracted work efforts assess, identify, control, and mitigate workplace hazards to provide a safe and healthful work environment for the workforce..
+Hazards are identified, assessed and control measures applied by following the traditional hierarchy of controls; elimination, engineering controls, and/or administrative controls and the issuance of Personal Protective Equipment (PPE).